Summit, New Jersey: 18th century

+Prior to European contact the area that would become Summit was home to the Lenape Indians mainly along the Passaic River and along the shores of Surprise Lake with New Jersey Route 24 forming part of the "Great Minisink Trail."
 The region in which Summit is located was purchased from Native Americans on October 28, 1664.
 Summit's earliest European settlers came to the area around the year 1710.
 The original name of Summit was "Turkey Hill" to distinguish it from the area then known as "Turkey" (New Providence's original name until 1759).
-During the American Revolutionary War, Summit was known as "Beacon Hill", because bonfire beacons were lit on an eastern ridge in Summit to warn the New Jersey militiamen of approaching British troops.
+During the American Revolutionary War, Summit was known as "Beacon Hill", because "Beacon #10" was lit on an eastern ridge in Summit as part of a network to warn the New Jersey militiamen of approaching British troops.

 Summit was called the "Heights over Springfield" during the late 18th century and most of the 19th century, and was considered a part of New Providence.
 During this period, Summit was part of Springfield Township, which eventually broke up into separate municipalities.
 Eventually, only Summit and New Providence remained joined.

 19th century

 Lord Chancellor James Kent, a Chancellor of New York State and author of Commentaries on American Law, retired to this area in 1837 in a house he called Summit Lodge (perhaps a namesake of the town) on what is now called Kent Place Boulevard.
 He lived there until 1847.
 Today, the lodge is part of a large mansion, at 50 Kent Place Boulevard, opposite Kent Place School.

-In 1837, the Morris and Essex Railroad, which became the Delaware Lackawanna and Western Railroad and is now NJ Transit's Morris and Essex Lines, was built over what was then called "The Summit" hill, a name later shortened to Summit.
-The railroad allowed Summit to outgrow neighboring New Providence, which didn't have a train station.
+In 1837 Jonathan Crane Bonnell, a local saw-mill owner, donated some of his land for free to the Morris and Essex Railroad, which became the Delaware Lackawanna and Western Railroad and is now NJ Transit's Morris and Essex Lines, was built over what was then called "The Summit" hill, a name later shortened to Summit.
+For this Bonnell is remembered as "the father of Summit" as the new railroad spurred growth.
+Namely, the railroad allowed Summit to outgrow neighboring New Providence, which didn't have a train station.
 In 1868, a hotel named "The Summit House" burned beside the railroad.
 In 1869, Summit and New Providence separated and the Summit area was incorporated as the "Township of Summit".
 In the late 19th century, the area began shifting from farmland to wealthy estates; in 1892, renowned architect C. Abbott French cleared away a crest of a "summit ridge", removing "an impenetrable tangle of wild vines ... and myriads of rattlesnakes", to build a house with a view of New York City, The Times Building, and the Brooklyn Bridge.
 The present-day incarnation of Summit, known formally as the City of Summit, was incorporated on April 11, 1899.